Study plan

 Psychological counselling

-Our psychologist-career counsellor is available for discussing any topic that might troubling a student’s mind.
+Our psychologist-special needs counsellor is available for discussing any topic that might troubling a student’s mind.
 There is no such thing as a trivial problem and the counsellor can be visited when there seems to be no particular concern but you just feel like talking to someone.

 The psychologist can be talked in confidence on all topics that might trouble, including: